CirillaQL/CirillaQL/README.md

 ### 👋 Introduction
 Hi, I'm Qian Lu.
 I am a Go developer from Dalian, China.
-Graduate From JiLin University and major is Software Engineering.
-I have some works with Golang, Kubernetes and DevOps.
+I graduated from Jilin University with a major in Software Engineering.
+I have experience working with Golang, Kubernetes, and DevOps.

 Language and tools: